gablabc/Partial_Order_in_Chaos/README.md

 ## Permutation Importance on COMPAS

 Here we compute the Global Feature Importance (GFI) on COMPAS using the Permutation Importance method.
-That is, we shuffle the value of a feature in the data and compute the resulting decrease in importance.
+That is, we shuffle the value of a feature in the data and compute the resulting decrease in performance.
 The larger the decrease, the most important the feature is to the model.
 We show the range of GFI between models in the Rashomon Set of Kernel Ridge
 Regression fitted to predict COMPAS scores.

 ![GFI COMPAS](experiments/Images/COMPAS/GFI_COMPAS.png)

 First of, looking at the bar charts, no model relies strongly on `Sex` and `Charge` so we could discard these features when fitting Kernel Ridge.
 Secondly, looking at the Hasse Diagram, we see that all models agree features
 `Age` and `Priors` are more important than any other.
 Therefore, these two feature are the **most** important ones when predicting COMPAS scores with Kernel Ridge.
 We note that `Age` and `Priors` are incomparable since there is no directed path connecting them.
 This means that some good models rely more on one then the other.